Home / Blog / The Importance of In-Home Physical Therapy for Seniors

 Today, studies are showing that one in four Americans currently 65 years of age will live to be at least 90 years old.
-Although aging has its negative impacts on health over time, physical therapy is allowing seniors to continue living life to the fullest extent.
+Although aging has its negative impacts on health over time, our elderly physical therapy rehabilitation allows seniors to continue living life to the fullest extent.
 The goal is to maintain or restore functionality and keep seniors on track for meaningful independent living.

 Using Senior Physical Therapy to Treat Chronic Illness and Disease

 Throughout the aging process, risk for certain diseases and illnesses increase.
-Medical professionals are finding that physical therapy can be used to help seniors manage these various chronic illnesses and diseases, including:
+Medical professionals are finding that there are many benefits of physical therapy for seniors who suffer from chronic illnesses and diseases, including:

 After a senior becomes impaired in some way, whether from a recent illness or injury, chronic condition or elective surgery, it can become difficult to continue living an independent lifestyle.
 Physical therapists in specialized rehabilitation centers develop person-centered treatment plans to ensure patients get back to living life actively.

 Some of the main benefits of physical therapy for seniors include: